Types of Divorce

 An annulment is not a divorce, but it does result in a severance of what one or both parties believed was a marital union.
 Annulments may be granted by the court only in certain rare cases, generally involving fraud, duress or lack of capacity to consent relative to the formation of the marriage itself.
 The legal effect is to void the marriage from the very beginning — as if the parties had never married (except that children born during the purported marriage are considered born in wedlock.)
 If for religious or other reasons you need or want an annulment, tell your attorney before the divorce is filed so that you can discuss it.
 But to reiterate, if the marriage was legal to begin with, it cannot be annulled.

 There is no such thing as a “legal separation” document in Virginia.
 If you are separated, you are “legally separated” (since you cannot go to jail just for being separated).
 No court order or documentation is necessary to further legitimize the separation.
-However, if you and your spouse are sure a divorce is imminent and are still talking, it may be advisable to begin discussing entering into a separation agreement (a/k/a Property Settlement Agreement) to handle civilly the issues that otherwise would need to be resolved in court.
+However, if you and your spouse are sure a divorce is imminent and are still talking, it may be advisable to begin discussing entering into a marital separation agreement (a/k/a Property Settlement Agreement) to handle civilly the issues that otherwise would need to be resolved in court.

 In some isolated instances, a proceeding to pursue “Separate Maintenance” (sort of like alimony and spousal support) is advisable.
 This procedure is, in the eyes of most attorneys, not the preferred method of beginning the divorce process.
 You are still married for most purposes.
 You usually wind up divorced anyway, and instead of paying for one lawsuit, you pay for two.
 Strongly held religious beliefs may make pursuing a divorce impossible for some, but the need for court intervention to make sure that appropriate support is being provided by one spouse to the other (and to the children) is necessary.
 Also, sometimes jurisdictional grounds for divorce don’t exist, but the need for court intervention is critical.
 Pursuit of Separate Maintenance may be appropriate in these circumstances.
 So might an action in the local Juvenile and Domestic Relations District Court.
 Speak with your attorney as to the advisability of Separate Maintenance.